The Hermitage (Nashville, Tennessee): Interior

 The layout of the main block of the house consists of four large rooms separated by a center hall.
 The entry hall with plank flooring painted dark is decorated with block-printed wallpaper by Joseph Dufour et Cie of Paris, depicting scenes from Telemachus' visit to the island of Calypso.
 At the far end of the hall is the elliptical cantilevered staircase with mahogany handrail that leads to the second level.
 To the left of the hall are the front and back parlors, featuring crystal chandeliers and Italian marble mantels.
 Leading from the front parlor is the dining room in the east wing.

 Decorated with a high-gloss paint to reflect as much light as possible, the fireplace features a rustic mantelpiece called the "Eighth of January".
 It was carved by a veteran of the Battle of New Orleans, who worked on the mantelpiece on each anniversary of the battle until he finished on January 8, 1839.
-Jackson installed the piece on the next anniversary a year later on January 8, 1840.
+Jackson installed the piece on the next anniversary.
 Adjacent to the dining room is a pantry and storage room that leads to an open passageway to the kitchen.
 This was built separate from the house to reduce the risk of fire to the main house as well as eliminate the noise, heat, and odors of cooking.
 To the right of the entrance hall, accessible via a side hall, are two bedrooms that were occupied by President Jackson and his son, Andrew Jackson, Jr. A spacious library and office used by Jackson and others to manage the site are located in the west wing.

 On the second level are four bedrooms used by family members and guests, including Sam Houston, and Presidents James K. Polk and Martin Van Buren.